Place content here. This is a site-wide alert banner.

 Data Removal prior to disposal

 CD/DVD and floppy disk media may be placed in shredding bins.
-More information about this service is available here: http://its.yale.edu/help/walk-computer-support-centers
+More information about this service is available through the Walk-in Computer Support Centers.

 Re-deploy: Computers that are not capable of performing complex tasks may still be capable of performing simpler tasks and thus may be used either within their own or another Yale department.
 Such computers must be re-deployed within the University.

 Recycle: Computers and peripherals may be of such age or condition that they cannot be used for their intended purposes.
 These computers and peripherals should be recycled.
 All electronic materials to be recycled should be referred to the Office of Environmental Health and Safety.
-To request a pickup of obsolete equipment, complete a Universal Waste/Used Electronics request via the Office of Environmental Health & Safety website.
-Call the Yale Environmental Affairs Waste Request Line at (203) 432-6545 for further information.
+To request a pickup of obsolete equipment, complete a Universal Waste/Used Electronics request via the EHS website.
+Call the Yale Environmental Affairs Waste Request Line at 203-432-6545 for further information.

 All computers and peripherals are donated or sold “as is” and with no warranties expressed or implied.
 Any recipient of the equipment must sign an acknowledgement of this condition.